 Paul reminds the believers to put into practice what he has said in this letter.
 It reminds us that we are to be doers of the word and not just hearers.
 God's word has the power to change us but we have to make the choice to take it in.

-You know that the household of Stephanas were the first converts in Achaia, and they have devoted themselves to the service of the Lord's people.
-I urge you, brothers and sisters, to submit to such people and to everyone who joins in the work and labors at it.
+Now, brothers, you know that the household of Stephanas were the first people in Achaia to put their trust in the Messiah, and they have devoted themselves to serving God's people.
+I urge you to submit yourselves to people like these and to everyone who works and toils with them.

 These were Greek converts and Paul had baptized them.
 They had put their faith into action and Paul urged the Corinthian church to do the same.
 The "submit" is talking about responding to them with love as they serve the Lord.